zi6 syun2自選自选

 Definition

-To choose by oneself; optional
+To choose by oneself; to select freely.

 colloquialdaily actions